-Robin A. Abrams, age 62, has served as a director of the Company since 2011.
+Robin A. Abrams, age 64, has served as a director of the Company since 2011.
 Ms. Abrams served as the Chief Executive Officer of Firefly Communications, Inc. from 2004 to 2006.
 In addition to leading several start-ups, Ms. Abrams also served as President and CEO of Palm Computing, Inc. Prior to Palm, she was President and CEO of VeriFone, a leading global debit/credit card authorization solutions provider.
 Ms. Abrams also held several key executive positions at Apple, including president of Apple Americas and managing director of Apple Asia.
 Previously, Ms. Abrams held senior product marketing positions at Norwest Bank (Wells Fargo) and Unisys.
-Ms. Abrams currently is a member of the Boards of Directors of FactSet Research, HCL Technologies Ltd., and Sierra Wireless, Inc. Ms. Abrams served on the board of directors of Unwired Planet, Inc. (formerly Openwave Systems Inc.) from 2008 until 2013.
+Ms. Abrams currently is a member of the boards of directors of FactSet Research, HCL Technologies Ltd., Sierra Wireless, Inc. and a private firm.
+Ms. Abrams served on the board of directors of Unwired Planet, Inc. (formerly Openwave Systems Inc.) from 2008 until 2013.